 This section summarizes certain United States federal income tax considerations relating to the purchase, ownership, and disposition of the Notes.
 This summary does not provide a complete analysis of all potential tax considerations.
 The information provided below is based on the Internal Revenue Code of 1986, as amended (referred to herein as the "Code"), Treasury regulations issued under the Code, judicial authority and administrative rulings and practice, all as of the date hereof and all of which are subject to change, possibly on a retroactive basis.
 As a result, the tax considerations of purchasing, owning or disposing of the Notes could differ from those described below.
 This summary deals only with purchasers who purchase the Notes at the offering price in this offering and hold the Notes as "capital assets" within the meaning of Section 1221 of the Code.
-This summary is general in nature and does not purport to deal with all aspects of U.S. federal income taxation that might be relevant to particular holders in light of their personal investment circumstances or status, nor does it address tax considerations applicable to persons in special tax situations, such as financial institutions, individual retirement and other tax deferred accounts, insurance companies, S corporations, partnerships or other passthrough entities for U.S. federal income tax purposes (or investors in such entities), regulated investment companies, tax exempt investors, broker-dealers, dealers in securities and currencies, U.S. expatriates, persons holding Notes as a position in a "straddle," "hedge," "conversion transaction," or other integrated transaction for tax purposes, or U.S. Holders (as defined below) whose functional currency is not the U.S. dollar.
-Further, this discussion does not address the consequences under U.S. alternative minimum tax rules, any consequences resulting from the newly enacted Medicare tax on investment income, U.S. federal estate or gift tax laws, the tax laws of any U.S. state or locality, any non-U.S. tax laws, or any tax laws other than income tax laws.
-We will not seek a ruling from the Internal Revenue Service (the "IRS") with respect to any of the matters discussed herein and there can be no assurance that the IRS will not challenge one or more of the tax consequences described herein.
+This summary is general in nature and does not purport to deal with all aspects of U.S. federal income taxation that might be relevant to particular holders in light of their personal investment circumstances or status, nor does it address tax considerations, papelicable to persons in special tax situations, such as financial institutions, individual retirement and other tax deferred accounts, insurance companies, S corporations, partnerships or other pass-through entities for U.S. federal income tax purposes (or investors in such entities), regulated investment companies, tax exempt investors, broker-dealers, dealers in securities and currencies, U.S. expatriates, persons holding Notes as a position in a "straddle," "hedge," "conversion transaction," or other integrated transaction for tax purposes, or U.S. Holders (as defined below) whose functional currency is not the U.S. dollar.
+Further, this discussion does not address the consequences under U.S. alternative minimum tax rules, any consequences resulting from the newly enacted Medicare tax on investment income, U.S. federal estate or gift tax laws, the tax laws of any U.S. state or locality, any n